 As the climate continues to warm, changes in several types of temperature extremes have been observed (Donat et al., 2013), and are expected to continue in the future in concert with global warming (Seneviratne et al., 2012).
 Extremes occur on multiple time scales, from a single day or a few consecutive days (a heat wave) to monthly and seasonal events.
-Extreme temperature events are often defined by indices (see Box 2.4 for the common definitions used), for example, percentage of days in a year when maximum temperature is above the 90th percentile of a present day distribution or by long period return values.
-Although changes in temperature extremes are a very robust
+Extreme temperature events are often defined by indices (see Box 2.4 for the common definitions used) e.g., percentage of days in a year when maximum temperature is above the 90th percentile of a present day distribution or by long period return values.
+While changes in temperature extremes are a very robust signature of anthropogenic climate change (Seneviratne et al., 2012), the magnitude of change and consensus among models varies with the characteristics of the event being considered (e.g., timescale, magnitude, duration and spatial extent) as well as the definition used to describe the extreme.